PythonShe/tools/bash_tools/file_utils/file_utils_en.md

 **Q: Can I customize file type classifications?**

 A: Yes.
 Open the `by_type.sh` script, modify the case statement in the `get_file_category()` function to add or modify file extension mappings.

+**Q: What's the difference between smart mode (-s) and normal mode?**

+A: Smart mode automatically recognizes system-generated duplicate filenames (like `file (1).txt`) and marks them as `[Suspected Duplicate]`.
+In deletion mode, smart mode prioritizes deletion of these suffixed files while keeping the original, which better matches practical needs.
+Normal mode processes files by path order without distinction.

+**Q: Does smart mode automatically delete files?**

+A: No. Even in smart deletion mode (`-s -d`), the script asks for confirmation for each duplicate group.
+You can choose: `[s]` smart delete (only suffixed files), `[a]` delete all, or `[n]` skip.
+All operations require manual confirmation.